-Claire Kowalska

-Claire Kowalska

-RESOLVED

-• That the final draft of the Strategy be endorsed.
+RESOLVED That the final draft of the Strategy be endorsed.
 HSP72.
-UPDATE ON PREVENTING VIOLENT EXTREMISM

-The CSP received an update on progress delivering PREVENT work within the borough in line with the national Prevent Strategy and priorities set out in the local Prevent Delivery Plan.
+UPDATE ON PREVENTING VIOLENT EXTREMISM The CSP received an update on progress delivering PREVENT work within the borough in line with the national Prevent Strategy and priorities set out in the local Prevent Delivery Plan.
 A Haringey Prevent delivery group was being established to take a lead on this.
 Work was underway to establish a panel to receive channel referrals for adults and young people identified as radicalised and to complete a situational analysis exercise to strengthen the evidence base underpinning the programme.
 A Haringey Muslim Community Safety Forum had been established, with members provided with training utilising Home Office funding, a proportion of which would additionally be used to undertake a piece of research analysing local attitudes to Prevent and which would be circulated to the CSP in due course.

-Leon Joseph

-RESOLVED

-• That the update be noted.
+Leon Josep h RESOLVED That the undeter he noted That the update be noted.
 HSP73.
-KEY CHANGES TO THE PROBATION SERVICE (ACO PROBATION)

-The Partnership received a short presentation outlining planned Ministry of Justice reforms to probation services in response to high national reoffending rates.
+KEY CHANGES TO THE PROBATION SERVICE (ACO PROBATION) The Partnership received a short presentation outlining planned Ministry of Justice reforms to probation services in response to high national reoffending rates.
 Key proposed changes included the establishment of a National Probation Service to cover approximately 30% of current probation workload, with marketisation of the remainder of probation services covering low risk offenders.
 Additional changes included the mandatory post release supervision of offenders receiving less than 12 month sentences and a new contractual payment by results mechanism.
 Full details of the change programme had yet to be released despite the conclusion of the consultation process.
 CSP members raised concern over the potential for the reforms to undermine the Partnership, with private sector companies less likely to engage with partnership working and working well with local authorities as unfortunately witnessed with the Work Programme.
 There were also concerns over the movement to national, or in this case, London wide service contracts which was likely to result in the loss of local knowledge.
 Confirmation was provided that London Councils would be raising these issues with the Ministry.
 It was agreed that a short paper should be drafted for the Leader and Chief Executive of the Council setting out the key risks linked to the reforms to capitalise on any further opportunities for lobbying.
+Claire Kowals ka/ Andrew Blight RESOLVED

-RESOLVED • That the update be noted.
-Kowalska/ Andrew Blight HSP74.
-ANY OTHER BUSINESS The Partnership had the potential to contribute to the Council's High Street project focused on improving 12 town centres within the borough through a programme of short and long term actions.
-This could link in with existing short term initiatives underway within the CSP such as the ASB project work etc. The LFB expressed interest in liaising with the Planning Service to look into the potential for introducing a requirement for the installation of fire sprinkler systems in new social housing developments. • HSP75.
+That the update be noted.
+HSP74.
+ANY OTHER BUSINESS • The Partnership had the potential to contribute to the Council's High Street project focussed on improving 12 town centres within the borough through a programme of short and long term actions.
+This could link in with existing short term initiatives underway within the CSP such as the ASB project work etc. • The incidence of rough sleepers within the borough using inappropriate sleeping accommodation such as in commercial premises, was increasing, culminating in the serving a number of LFB prohibition notices.
+It was agreed that this issue required further consideration by the Partnership, particularly in recognition that a collective approach would be required due to the overlap of legislative powers in this area.
+It was agreed that a report outlining the issue should be submitted to the CSP Executive, with a view to reporting back to the next CSP meeting.
+Spenc er Alden- Smith/ Claire Kowals ka • The LFB expressed interest in liaising with the Planning Service to look into the potential for introducing a requirement for the installation of fire sprinkler systems in new social housing developments.
+HSP75.
 DATES OF FUTURE MEETINGS The next meeting was scheduled for 19 September.

-Claire